 - Kindness: She’s still in a bit of snarky teenage stage.
 She’s not mean, but she has some unkind moments (especially with her mom).

 - Leadership: From the middle to the end of the movie she leads her mother and brothers (all as bears) and helps to keep them safe.
 She also takes the lead in general when she announces that she will be shooting for her own hand in the archery tournament. +1

 - Bravery: Look, the movie is called Brave.
 She faces inner demons, wanders off alone, goes up against a bear, and isn’t afraid to challenge the status quo.
 Definitely a point for bravery. +1

 - Intelligence: Merida doesn’t seem particularly smart or stupid to me.
 She definitely has talents and skills, but she also has that teenage dumbness that so many of us experience.

-Pocahontas & Mulan – Tie For Most Overall Qualified
+Pocahontas, Mulan, Tiana, & Moana – Tie For Most Overall Qualified

-Both of these Disney princess earned 5 out of 5 points on my personal ranking system of princessy attributes.
+All of these Disney princess earned 5 out of 5 points on my personal ranking system of princessy attributes.
 I tried to think of another appropriate attribute that might force a tie-breaker, but so far I’ve got nothing.
-They’re both just awesome, basically.
-They’re also both regularly excluded from the core group of elite Disney Princesses.
+They’re all just awesome, basically.
+They’re also all regularly excluded from the core group of elite Disney Princesses.
 Cinderella, Ariel, Aurora, Belle, and Snow White are the popular crowd.
 The rest of the ladies are often included, but often left out.
 But being a true princess isn’t about the fame or the acclaim.
 It’s just about being a good person!
-What are your thoughts – does Mulan edge out Pocahontas, or vice versa?
-Let me know in the comments!
+What are your thoughts?

 Interested in more princess facts, theories, and random musings?
 Check out my guide on which Disney princesses are true royalty.